prakhar2020cs/Docs-app-UI/README.md

-the name of this app is docs. show's some basic features using react with typescript & FramerMotion
+The name of this app is docs. show's some basic features e.g. Battery%, Memory etc with a nice looking UI.

+I am using react with typescript & FramerMotion.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.